 We use author bio plugins or inbuilt theme options to highlight details of a writer.
 It can be shown anywhere on the posts screen along with his/her social media profiles.
 This WordPress feature is very helpful for bloggers to get attention and become popular among readers around the globe.

-There are a couple of high-quality plugins in WordPress to display author biography in an attractive box layout.
+There are a couple of high-quality author bio plugins in WordPress to display author biography in an attractive box layout.
 If you are interested in doing something different and want to go for a customized way, I will tell you how.

-To get this kind of author bio box in your blogs, follow the below-mentioned steps.
+To get this kind of author bio box in your blogs, follow the below mentioned steps.

 1. Login to your WordPress dashboard, go to Pages > Add New to create a new page.

-Draw a table in the format, I mentioned earlier.
-To assign border, select the table and go back to the same menu again.
+Draw a table.
+To assign a border, select the table and go back to the table icon again.
 Table properties should be active now.
 Once clicked, various customization options will open.
 Here you can set table height, width, border size, border color, alignment, background color, etc.

 4. Insert author photo within the table, by going to Add Media option on the top.
 Reduce its size and align to the center of the table.

-5. Type your biography as next paragraph.
+5. Type your biography as the next paragraph.
 When finished, jump to HTML mode once again and copy the entire code you have seen there.